How long have you been an agent?

 - You provide a copy to all your new buyer leads.

-Each of our magazines is a gorgeous, 48-page, glossy publication filled with eye-catching images and includes six places for your personal branding—the Front Outside Cover, the Front Inside Cover, the Back Outside Cover, the Back Inside Cover, and two Tear Out Cards—and they are an unbeatable way for you to circulate your brand for less than the price of a Hallmark® card!
+Each of our magazines is a gorgeous, 48-page, glossy publication filled with eye-catching images and includes six places for your personal branding—the Front Outside Cover, the Front Inside Cover, the Back Outside Cover, the Back Inside Cover, and two Tear Out Cards—and they are an unbeatable way for you to circulate your brand for less than the price of a typical Hallmark® card!

 Exclusive-promotion website: Demonstrate your sophisticated strategy